freon4dsl/FlowbiteApp/documentation.md

-Steps in order to create an HTML application of which the FReon editor is a part.
+Steps in order to create an HTML application of which the Freon editor is a part.

 1. create a monorepo with two packages: dsl and webapp.
 2. in the webapp create a Flowbite/Tailwind project and make it as you wish.